litmuschaos/litmus-docs/website/docs/faq.md

 ### How can users integrate Litmuschaos in their environment with Gitops?

 Gitops feature in Litmus enables users to sync chaos scenarios from a configured git repo, any chaos scenario inserts/updates made to the repo will be monitored and picked up by litmus portal and will be executed on the target cluster.
-Litmus portal gitops also includes an event-driven chaos injection feature where users can annotate an application to be watched for changes and if and when the change happens chaos chaos scenarios can be triggered automatically.
-This integrates with other gitops tools like flux/argo cd and enables users to automatically run chaos chaos scenarios whenever a new release happens or a particular change occurs in the application.
+Litmus portal gitops also includes an event-driven chaos injection feature where users can annotate an application to be watched for changes and if and when the change happens chaos scenarios can be triggered automatically.
+This integrates with other gitops tools like flux/argo cd and enables users to automatically run chaos scenarios whenever a new release happens or a particular change occurs in the application.
 To configure a git repo the user must provide the Git URL of the repository and the Branch name and the authentication credentials which are of two types:

 - Access Token